Victor Timely

-Mayor Victor Timely is a fictional character appearing in American comic books published by Marvel Comics.
-He is a divergent version of the time traveller Nathaniel Richards, a descendant of the scientist of the same name, whose alternate selves include Pharaoh Rama-Tut, Scarlet Centurion, Kang the Conqueror, and Iron Lad / Kid Immortus.
-Establishing a small, quiet town called Timely, Wisconsin in 1901 to serve as a 20th-century base for his future self, becoming an industrial opponent of Henry Ford and Thomas Edison, Timely fakes his death and poses as his own son Victor Timely Jr. (and later his grandson Victor Timely III), educating Phineas Horton to eventually create the original Human Torch, eventually becoming the new Kang Prime by the time of Kang Dynasty.
+Mayor Victor Timely is a character appearing in American comic books published by Marvel Comics.
+He is a divergent version of the time traveller Kang the Conqueror who establishes a small, quiet town called Timely, Wisconsin in 1901 to serve as a 20th-century base for his future self.
+As time passes, he fakes his death and poses as his own son Victor Timely Jr. (and later his grandson Victor Timely III), educates Phineas Horton to eventually create the original Human Torch, and eventually becomes the new Kang Prime by the time of Kang Dynasty.

-The character made his feature film debut in the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023), portrayed by Jonathan Majors, and will return in the 2023 second season of the MCU television series Loki.
+The character made his feature film debut in the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023), portrayed by Jonathan Majors, and subsequently returned in the 2023 second season of the MCU television series Loki, portrayed by Nasri Thompson as a child.

 Publication history

 Victor Timely first appeared in The Avengers Annual #21 and was created by Peter Sanderson and Rich Yanizeski.
 Due to the events of The Celestial Madonna Saga, every action taken by Kang the Conqueror, Pharaoh Rama-Tut, and Immortus due to the actions of "Prime Kang" leads to each of their travels into the past creating divergent versions of themselves, all of whom seek to rule their own divergent empires and continue their own schemes, with Victor Timely diverging from the events of Avengers Forever.